Av3roRR/Av3roRR/README.md

 # 💫 About Me:
 <br>I am a student of SUAI, I moved to St. Petersburg from Smolensk.
-I am involved in backend development, I like to solve algorithmic problems and learn new things.<br><br>🚧 I'm currently working on creating my own social network as a pet project.:  <br>- Real-time messaging engine  <br>- Microservices with event-driven design  <br>- Сontent recommendation logic<br><br>🚀 Constantly exploring new architectures – currently optimizing async task queues with Celery/RabbitMQ and stress-testing FastAPI endpoints.
+I am involved in backend development, I like to solve algorithmic problems and learn new things.<br><br>🚧 I'm currently working on creating my own social network as a pet project.:  <br>- Real-time messaging engine  <br>- Microservices with event-driven design  <br>- Сontent recommendation logic<br><br>🚀Constantly learning something new or repeating old things.
 Every challenge is a chance to level up the stack.  <br>

 ## 🌐 Socials: